Social services complaints procedure for adults and children

 With your help and that of the staff working with you, we can sort out your complaint.
 Regulations issued by the Welsh Government tell us how we must deal with complaints.

-You can make a comment or a complaint by telephone, by email or by letter by contacting the designated complaints officer:
+You can make a comment or a complaint by telephone, by email or by letter by contacting the designated complaints officer, or fill out our online form:

 Designated Complaints Officer